open-telemetry/oteps/text/0156-columnar-encoding.md

 ![Summary of the time spent](img/0156_traces_step_times_phase1.png) [Zoom on the chart](https://raw.githubusercontent.com/lquerel/oteps/main/text/img/0156_traces_step_times_phase1.png)

-A more detailed presentation of the benchmarks comparing *OTLP* and *OTLP Arrow* can be found in the following
+A more detailed presentation of the benchmarks comparing *OTLP* and *OTel Arrow* can be found in the following
 sections:

 * [Performance benchmark](#appendix-b---performance-benchmarks)